arnaud-zurawczak/MaintenanceBundle/Resources/doc/index.md

     ady:maintenance:lock

-This command will enable the maintenance according with your configuration.
+This command will enable the maintenance according to your configuration.
 You can pass the time to life (in seconds) of the maintenance in parameter, ``this doesn't works with file driver``.

     ady:maintenance:unlock